Skip to main content

 What fees are involved?

-A buy to let remortgage typically comes with several fees, which will vary depending on your lender and the details of your property – for example, higher value properties will have a higher property valuation cost.
-It’s important to clarify any costs with your lender before proceeding with your remortgage.
-Fees you may incur include:
+A buy to let remortgage typically comes with a few fees, which will change depending on your lender and the details of your property – for example, higher value properties will have a higher property valuation cost.
+It’s important to clarify any costs with your lender before going ahead with your remortgage.
+Fees you may have include:

 Mortgage product fees